-NKSD aims to establish better quality of services through
+NKSD aims to establish a better quality of services through measures such as:

-- Educate professionals, patients, organizations and the general public.
+- education of professionals, patients, organisations and the general public

-- Provide guidance and advice for main public services, and to report anually to governmental bodies.
+- providing guidance and advice for public services, and annual reports to governmental bodies

-- Ensure equal access to services for people with rare disorders across geographical distance, socio-economic status, age, gender and background.
+- ensuring equal access to services for people with rare disorders across geographical distance, socio-economic status, age, gender and background

 Orphanet - the Norwegian contribution

-Orphanet also maintains the Orphanet rare disease nomenclature (ORPHAnumber), essential in improving the visibility of rare diseases in health and research information systems.
+Orphanet also maintains the Orphanet rare disease nomenclature (ORPHAnumber), which is essential in improving the visibility of rare diseases in health and research information systems.

-Norway and Great Britain is the only non-member states contributing to the European Reference Networks for Rare and Low Prevalence Complex Diseases (ERN).
-These are virtual networks involving healthcare providers across Europe.
+Norway is, together with Great Britain, the only non-member state contributing to the European Reference Networks for Rare and Low Prevalence Complex Diseases (ERN).

 Oslo University Hosptial